AMDatIMDEA/tda-segmentor/docs/README.md

 # tda-segmentor documentation

-We provide here some examples on the usage of the tda-segmentor tool.
+We provide here some examples on the usage of the tda-segmentor software package.

 ## Generation of Input Grids